-First, there were jello shots, then came the pudding shot!
-These spiked little treats are fun party favors and can be made up, stored, and brought out at the perfect time.
-And, just like their jiggly counterparts, you can take them anywhere your flavor cravings desire.
+First, there were Jell-O shots, and then came the pudding shot.
+These spiked little treats are fun party favors and can be made up ahead of time, stored in the refrigerator, and brought out at just the perfect time.
+Just like their jiggly counterparts, you can take them anywhere your flavor cravings desire.

 Gather the ingredients.